Christopher Bernevall: Butler–Talbot feud

 Richard Talbot, Archbishop of Dublin and his brother John Talbot, 1st Earl of Shrewsbury on the other.
 While some judges, notably the Cornwalsh family, which produced two Chief Barons in turn, were supporters of Ormond, Bernevall was a strong supporter of the Talbot faction.
 He is said to have enjoyed the confidence of the English Crown and was a close associate of Giles Thorndon, the much-harassed Treasurer of Ireland.
 In 1444 Thorndon fled from Ireland, unable to bear any more conflict with Ormond and his faction.
-He attempted to appoint Bernevall as his Deputy, but Ormond promptly declared the appointment illegal (Bernevall in fact had expressed to the Privy Council the same view of such an appointment in 1428).
+He attempted to appoint Bernevall as his Deputy, but Ormond promptly declared the appointment of a Deputy Treasurer illegal (Bernevall in fact had expressed to the Privy Council the same view of the appointment of a Deputy in 1428).
 Numerous accusations of wrongdoing were made by Ormond against Bernevall, but no action was taken against him, either because he enjoyed the confidence of the Crown, or because the Ormond–Talbot feud was, at last, dying away.
 Bernevall died in 1446, still in office.